 Grab a hot beverage from Jagos On Miller, then head across the road to the park.
 There is lots of grass for the kids to run wild and a lovely playground.
 One of North Sydney’s largest and best-loved parks, St Leonards Park has a distinctive Victorian landscape character and is rich in history and heritage.
 The park is a great place to play, relax and socialise, and it is next to North Sydney Oval.

+This is one of our favourite north shore parks and playgrounds near a cafe.
 You will find swings, three sets of different climbing equipment for all levels, a corner of musical instruments (including drums they can bang away on), the all important sand pit.
 There is plenty of seating so you relax back with your coffee, and lots of shade provided by the trees.

 5. Hallstrom Park